 4.2.
 Unlawful use of ID cards – VC 13004

-Per Vehicle Code 13004, the unlawful use of ID cards is the crime where people possess a fake ID or lend an ID to someone else.
+Per Vehicle Code 13004, the unlawful use of ID cards is the crime where you possess a fake ID or lend an ID to someone else.

-As with PC 472 charges, people accused under this statute can challenge the accusation by showing that the police violated one of their constitutional rights.
+As with PC 472 charges, if you are accused under this statute, you can challenge the accusation by showing that the police violated one of your constitutional rights.

 4.3.
 Manufacturing counterfeit ID cards – VC 13004.1

-Under Vehicle Code 13004.1, manufacturing counterfeit ID cards is the crime where people manufacture or sell counterfeit or fake California State ID cards.
+Under Vehicle Code 13004.1, manufacturing counterfeit ID cards is the crime where you manufacture or sell counterfeit or fake California State ID cards.

 Unlike with charges under PC 472, charges under this law are always filed as misdemeanors.